 Does it mean that a 10-10-10 fertilizer has the same content as the 5-5-5 variant?

-Once you know its ratio, next you have to determine which is appropriate for the plant kind and stage you are buying it for.
+Once you know its ratio, you must determine which is appropriate for the plant kind and stage you are buying it for.

 - 1-2-2 ratio, or rooting, is perfect for plants after repotting